301 11 0 350 0

-The brand new Disney Star Tours ride is now open and accepting tours to "a galaxy far, far away..."
-Yes, this ride is all Star Wars all the time.
-The freshly updated ride will now take you to destinations from all of the Star Wars movies.
+Star Tours – The Adventures Continue is now accepting tours to “a galaxy far, far away…” Yes, this ride is all Star Wars, all the time.
+A few years ago they updated theride will now take you to destinations from all of the Star Wars movies – in 3D no less.

-The new ride is complete with a 3D movie.
+The scenes you see on each adventure are randomized so you have a different exterience each time.
 Put on your cool 3D glasses and off your go.
 May the force be with you.

 Photo by Disney Photo Snapper

 Disney has great preshows, and this is the best one at Disney World.
-Walk through a junkyard full of robots, speeder parts and all kinds of futuristic service center for a space station.
-It's very Star War's.
+Walk through a junkyard full of robots, speeder parts and all kinds of futuristic stuff in a departure bay for intergalactic travel.
+It’s very Star Wars.

-As you stand just outside the doors you there is a movie that shows all of the "rules" for the flight.
-Notice the unique hidden Mickey in the hair of the lady doing the briefing.
+As you stand just outside the doors to your flight vehicle, you’ll watch a safety movie that shows all of the “rules” for the flight.

 Photo by WDW Shutterbug

 Warning: Disney Star Tours is a simulator ride that can be uncomfortable for those who suffer from motion sickness.
-(Body Wars was worse.)
+(Back in the day, Body Wars at Epcot was worse.)

 Here are the destinations you could end up in on your tranquil tour –